Recording: Cracking the code of ARPI resistance in mCRPC: Molecular insights and biology driven treatment solutions

 Dr. E. Grist (GB)

-Acknowledgement: Medical writing support was provided by Accenture Song Life Sciences with unrestricted funding from our industry partner, with no involvement in the programme or speaker selection.
+This activity is supported by an educational grant from our industry partner, with no involvement in the programme or speaker selection.